 “To him who sits on the throne and to the Lamb

 be blessing and honor and glory and might forever and ever!”

-**You might enjoy reading some of the hymns and hymn stories in my series I have written under the category: hymns & songs.
+**You might enjoy reading some of the hymns and hymn stories in my series I have written under the tag: hymns & songs.
 It will introduce you to many new and old hymn authors as well as the words to many hymns.